SebastianUA/terraform/aws/examples/cloudwatch/README.md

 - `cw_metric_stream_name_prefix` - (Optional, Forces new resource) Creates a unique friendly name beginning with the specified prefix.
 Conflicts with name (`default = null`)
 - `cw_metric_stream_exclude_filter` - (Optional) List of exclusive metric filters.
 If you specify this parameter, the stream sends metrics from all metric namespaces except for the namespaces that you specify here.
 Conflicts with include_filter. (`default = []`)
 - `cw_metric_stream_include_filter` - (Optional) List of inclusive metric filters.
 If you specify this parameter, the stream sends only the metrics from the metric namespaces that you specify here.
 Conflicts with exclude_filter. (`default = []`)
-- `cw_metric_stream_statistics_configuration` - (Optional) For each entry in this array, you specify one or more metrics and the list of additional statistics to stream for those metrics.
-The additional statistics that you can stream depend on the stream's output_format.
-If the OutputFormat is json, you can stream any additional statistic that is supported by CloudWatch, listed in CloudWatch statistics definitions.
-If the OutputFormat is opentelemetry0.7, you can stream percentile statistics (p99 etc.). (`default = []`)

 ## Module Output Variables
 ----------------------